jadwin1997/secon2021-2022/README.md

   <b>LIBRARIES NEEDED:</b>

-(all but TFMINI.h can be found in the Arduino Library Manager)
+(all but TFMini can be found in the Arduino Library Manager)

 "Adafruit Motorshield v2"